 Analyze the Java warnings “uses unsafe or unchecked operations” to determine whether action is needed or whether it is appropriate to leave the code as is.

 The class sun.misc.Unsafe should only be used in specialized instances where the capabilities it provides are essential.
 It should not be used for everyday use to evade Java protections.

+Document all uses of unsafe code with in-place comments.

+Name unsafe extensions with names that retain the unsafe nomenclature.

 6.54 Obscure language features [BRS]